MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 * At 00:00, a user signs in to their Windows 11 Microsoft Entra joined device and starts work on a document stored on SharePoint Online.
 * The user continues working on the same document on their device for an hour.
-* At 01:00, the user is prompted to sign in again based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator.
+* At 01:00, the user is prompted to sign in again.
+This prompt is based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator.

-Example 2: *When pausing work with a background task running in the browser, then interacting again after the SIF policy time has passed*
+Example 2: *When you pause work with a background task running in the browser, then interact again after the SIF policy time elapsed*

 * At 00:00, a user signs in to their Windows 11 Microsoft Entra joined device and starts to upload a document to SharePoint Online.
 * At 00:10, the user gets up and takes a break locking their device.
 The background upload continues to SharePoint Online.
 * At 02:45, the user returns from their break and unlocks the device.
 The background upload shows completion.
-* At 02:45, the user is prompted to sign in when they interact again based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator since the last sign-in happened at 00:00.
+* At 02:45, the user is prompted to sign in when they interact again.
+This prompt is based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator since the last sign-in happened at 00:00.

 If the client app (under activity details) is a Browser, we defer sign in frequency enforcement of events/policies on background services until the next user interaction.